"I don't think we have to worry about Lynch this time, BA."

 It had been a couple months since Hannibal's last visit, and that had been short-lived.
 Not the first time Hannibal had seemed in a hurry to leave, either.
 Ever since they'd moved back to LA.
 Murdock frowned.
 Ever since Hannibal slipped and told him they'd moved 'back to LA'.

 Okay, he didn't really care that they'd gone someplace else to hide out.
 That made sense.
 He wouldn't have minded if they hadn't told him where, either.
-That made sense.
+That made sense, too.
 A lot of shit in-country had been 'need to know'.
-And Hannibal had done it stateside, too, but that was just because Murdock was in the loony-bin.
-That made sense.
+And Hannibal had done it stateside, as well, but that was just because Murdock was in the loony-bin.
+That just made sense.

 But Hannibal had told him specifically they'd be staying in LA.
 Specifically.